NOWPOBLENOU is a gentrification and art project created and led by the artist Jupiterfab.

-NOWPOBLENOU focuses on individuals who are living and working in Poblenou, who have an intimate Connection with the neighborhood as a physical place.
-The aim of the project is to show the uniqueness and character of a neighborhood that has managed to preserve and build a particular energy in the face of dramatic changes.
+NOWPOBLENOU focused on individuals who are living and working in Poblenou, who have an intimate connection with the neighborhood as a physical place.
+The aim of the project was to show the uniqueness and character of a neighborhood that has managed to preserve and build a particular energy in the face of dramatic changes.

 The project began in 2013, when interviews with several residents of the neighborhood were conducted, including young and creative professionals who had moved to the area to work, as well as older people who have lived in Poblenou for most of their lives.
 In addition, Jupiterfab has painted large-scale black-and-white murals depicting the faces and gazes of interviewees, which embellish abandoned areas and visually imbue the physical space with the personality of the community.